Gift Box in Hands

 Q: Can I celebrate the holidays alone and still feel whole?

 A: Yes.
-Solitude can be sacred.
+Solitude is sacred.
 You’re allowed to create traditions that feel nourishing, even if that means spending the holidays with just yourself.

 Q: How do I protect my energy without looking cold or distant?